Mr Elijah Ablorsu

 Virtual consultations:

-My practice in the NHS is very busy and I perform over 300 surgical procedures a year.
-I am happy to look after patients with difficult and complex medical problems because my aim is helping to patients.
-All my skills and expertise I developing continuously I employ to my private practice.
+My practice in the NHS is very busy, and I perform over 300 surgical procedures a year.
+I am happy to look after patients with difficult and complex medical problems because I aim to help patients.
+I continuously employ all my skills and expertise in my private practice.

-A large part of my work I dedicate to service development and service improvement.
-In my role as Clinical Lead for Organ retrievals I managed to establish and expand £0.5 mil organ retrieval service in Cardiff that allowed to create five more jobs.
+I dedicate a large part of my work to service development and improvement.
+As Clinical Lead for Organ retrievals, I established and expanded the £0.5 million organ retrieval service in Cardiff and created 3 more jobs just last year.
 In addition, I have many other leadership and managerial roles within health service.
 I am also committed to training, teaching for students and training surgeons.
-I hold Honorary contract with Cardiff University and I work in a role Educational Supervisor and mentor for the Wales Deanery trainees.
+I hold an Honorary contract with Cardiff University and work as an Educational Supervisor and mentor for the Wales Deanery trainees.

 Some of the principal treatments carried out by Mr Elijah Ablorsu at Spire include: